marioosh/common_numbers/README.markdown

-###MAGICK NUMBERS
+###COMMON NUMBERS

-Magic Numbers are numbers verfied with Luhn Algoritm like ISBN, VIN
+Common Numbers are numbers verfied with Luhn Algoritm like ISBN, VIN

-magick_numbers gem simple verify this numbers.
+common_numbers gem simple verify this numbers.
 In first version gem is focused on Polish numbers like:

 - PESEL - (Polish ID Number)